-Vanderbilt Heart and Vascular Institute is No. 1 in Tennessee for heart care, according to U.S. News & World Report.
+U.S. News & World Report ranks Vanderbilt Heart and Vascular Institute among the top 20 programs in the nation for heart care.
 We perform more CAD procedures every year than any other hospital in the region.
 Our expertise, advanced technology and commitment to research means we can offer you the most effective, comprehensive care.

 At Vanderbilt, we offer:

-- Recognized expertise: U.S. News & World Report ranks us No. 1 in Tennessee for heart care.
+Recognized expertise: U.S. News & World Report ranks us among the top 20 programs in the nation for heart care.
+We are the only top-ranked program in Tennessee.
 This designation recognizes that we have some of the top heart specialists in the world providing your treatment.